OneOfEleven/M181-LCR-Meter-Firmware/README.md

 Waveform as seen on TP4/V4 pin (ADC input pin) ..

-Add a 22k resistor across R18.
+Change C8 from 100nF to 18nF.

 <img src="firmware/docs/HPF_mod.png" alt="image" style="width:600px;height:auto;">

-# Original firmware mode scanning
+# Original (the seller) firmware mode scanning

-The auther only scans all modes if need be (makes sense) ..
+The author only fully scans all modes if need be (makes perfect sense) ..

 <img src="firmware/docs/m181_mode_switching_original_fw.png" alt="image" style="width:600px;height:auto;">

-# PCB bad analog layout design
+# PCB bad analog layout design (plus bad HW design)

-The level of leakage getting back into the ADC input, it matches the cheaper 20kHz voltage inverter frequency that the seller is fitting to the board :( ..
+The level of leakage (unwanted noise) getting back into the ADC input, it matches the cheaper 20kHz voltage inverter frequency that the seller is fitting to the board (different to what their schematic states) :( ..

 <img src="firmware/docs/m181_cheap_voltage_inverter_leakage_into_ADC.png" alt="image" style="width:600px;height:auto;">

+Their design also does not use any kind of anti-alias low pass filtering before the ADC what so ever :(

 To reduce this leakage/noise level ..